-Watch the video below for a guided tour of Appbot which runs through all of our tools of Appbot and how to use them to effectively manage your app reviews, or have a read through the article below the video if you prefer a text-based overview.
+Watch the video below for a guided tour of Appbot.
+The demo runs through all of our tools and shows you how to use them to effectively to manage and analyze your app reviews.

 Video Demo Of Appbot’s App Review Service